What is Kambo?

 What Kind of Training Does it take to Become a Kambo Practitioner?

 Kambo is a powerful medicine to carry and requires proper training to facilitate.
-While there are no regulations for becoming a Kambo practitioner, there is a common code that any medicine carrier should respect.
-I strongly feel that if one is going to administer Kambo, they should apprentice for a number of months with a seasoned Kambo master.
-There are many people giving Kambo theses days that have only a couple weeks to almost no training.
-I personally do not agree with this and feel that Kambo is a medicine that chooses you and training should be done in a long term, traditional manner.
+While there are no regulations for becoming a kambo practitioner, there is a common code that any medicine carrier should respect.
+Any medicine carrier should apprentice until fully trained with a seasoned kambo master.
+There are many people giving kambo theses days that have only a couple weeks to almost no training.
+I personally do not agree with this and feel it is dangerous.
+It is said that kambo is a medicine that chooses you and training should be done in a long term, traditional manner.

 The Spiritual Power of Kambo